jonathanstowe/XML-Class/Documentation.md

 OTHER TYPES AS SIMPLE CONTENT
 -----------------------------

 If your application has data types that aren't the builtin types but are nonetheless able to be expressed as "simple content" (that is they can be expressed as a string that contains sufficient information to recreate an object of the equivalent value,) then you can provide your own code with the `xml-serialise` and `xml-deserialise` traits to turn the object into a string and convert it back into an object of the same type respectively.
-A Perl 6 [Version](Version) object is a good example:
+A Raku [Version](Version) object is a good example:

     class Versioned does XML::Class {
         sub version-out(Version $v) returns Str {